 Lawyers for Vehicular Manslaughter Defense in Houston, TX

 If you were arrested or you think that you could be under investigation for vehicular manslaughter in Southeast Texas, it is in your best interest to exercise your right to remain silent until you have legal representation.
-The Gonzalez Law Group aggressively defends clients accused of criminal homicide offenses in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC aggressively defends clients accused of criminal homicide offenses in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our criminal defense attorneys in Houston will fight to help you achieve the most favorable outcome to your case that results in the fewest possible consequences.
 You can have our lawyers review your case and discuss all of your legal options when you call (832) 530-4070 to receive a free initial consultation.